richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

     workspaces {
       name = "cli-driven-azure-demo"
     }
-    #hostname = "value"  # defaults to app.terraform.io but for Enterprise customers it is going to be where you hosted TF Cloud related binary
-    #token = "value" # Hard Code TF Cloud Token - Not recommended use from TF CLI only
   }
 ```

 - Alternative method:

 ```
-terraform {
 cloud {
 organization = "richbjhudson" workspaces
 { name = "cli-driven-azure-demo" }
- }
  }
 ```

 - Make sure you add the environment variables to your workspace so that TFC can connect to your azure subscription.